DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 Meeting Notes.md

 ### Code
 Revisit things from old weeks that were left unfinished.

-- At least 2 new spells
+- At least 2 new primary / secondary spells
 - Code for the 2 of the minotaur enemy abilities
+- Some more passive spells
+- Get some more of the upgrades working.

 ### Narrative
 A lot of this game's personality, story, and tutorialization is conveyed *directly* through the game's dialogue.
 Therefore, we need to get some more of the game's dialogue finalized.